 After the last interview section, Jeff walks readers through options for sharing the information documented in the book.
 One is to make a digital copy of the book using software he suggests, and another is to create a DIY legacy video.

 Using the Forever Legacy Book in an Interview

 Even though I write for a living and have interviewed dozens of people, I never considered interviewing my own father about his life.
-He has told me plenty of stories through the years, but after reading through the book I decided I wanted my kids to hear them first-hand in an uninterrupted setting.
+He has told me plenty of stories through the years, but after reading through the book, I decided I wanted my kids to hear them first-hand in an uninterrupted setting.

 We all sat in my parents’ living room and as my oldest used his phone to record video, I asked my dad questions from the book and jotted down notes as he answered.
 Some of his responses were things we had heard before such as how he met my mother, but some of them actually surprised us and even spurred memories my dad had forgotten.
-For example, when my middle son said, “PaPa I didn’t know you had chickens,” my dad’s eyes lit up and he said, “Yeah, and I forgot, I had a pigeon named Willie that walked us to the bus stop every morning!
-It had a broken leg because he tried to get in the car with us one time, so it walked with a limp.”
+For example, when my middle son said, “PaPa, I didn’t know you had chickens,” my dad’s eyes lit up and he said, “Yeah, and I forgot, I had a pigeon named Willie that walked us to the bus stop every morning!
+He had a broken leg because he tried to get in the car with us one time, so he walked with a limp.”
 The kids all cracked up at that!

-After the interview, my dad got out a scrapbook of photos from his childhood along with articles from his many years of playing baseball.
+After the interview, my dad got out a scrapbook of photos from his childhood, along with articles from his many years of playing baseball.
 My boys have always loved to hear about him playing, but it was neat for them to see him mentioned in the newspaper back when he was their age.
 I think they really enjoyed the whole process, and I loved knowing they were soaking it all in.